NAPLAN Marking FAQ Page

 8AM - 3PM Saturday or Sunday (in addition to your scheduled weekday shift)

 If you are a home marker, you will be attending training either online or at one of the training centres around NSW or ACT.
-More information will be provided closer to the training dates.
+We highly encourage all markers to attend a training venue, however, new markers are expected to attend training in person.
+Specific training dates and requirements will be advised upon appointment.

-Centre-based marker: $53.05 per hour
+Centre-based marker: $56.28 per hour

-Home-based marker: $5.25 per script, $1.00 per blank script (live marking); $53.05 per hour (training)
+Home-based marker: $5.56 per script, $1.00 per blank script (live marking); $56.28 per hour (training)

-Group Leader: $63.80 per hour
+Group Leader: $67.68 per hour

-Professional Leader: $76.11 per hour
+Professional Leader: $80.75 per hour

 A: Yes, you will be paid at the hourly rate that applies to your role.